KiranHS02/HR-Resource-Query-Chatbot/README.md

 ```

 ### Configuration
-- To use OpenAI, set `OPENAI_API_KEY` in your environment before starting the backend.
+- To use GroqAPI, set `GROQ_API_KEY` in your .env file in backend folder before starting the backend.
 - The frontend will connect to the backend at `http://localhost:8000` by default.

 ## API Documentation